 No trip to Maui is complete without a trip to Haleakalā National Park.
 There stands a dormant volcano that forms more than 75% of Maui.
 It rises 10,023 ft. above sea level, but 19,680 ft. of the mountain is under the ocean.
 As described by the National Park Service, “[t]his special place vibrates with stories of ancient and modern Hawaiian culture and protects the bond between the land and its people. . . .
 [R]enew your spirit amid stark volcanic landscapes and sub-tropical rainforest with an unforgettable hike through the backcountry.”

 The crater is 2,600 ft. deep, two miles wide, and nearly seven miles across.
 If you’re going for sunrise (as many do), check the times for sunrise and then subtract a buffer.
+Note that guided sunrise hikes are offered to the top of the park, as are self-guided bike tours.
 Anticipate strong winds and a significant drop in temperate up at the crater.
 While it may be bathing suit weather down by the beach, bring at least a wind jacket on the crater.
 If you plan to hike in this desert landscape, you will want to be dressed for cooler temperatures.
 Even if hiking isn’t your thing, still drive up and admire the view.

 Return down to hot, humid, and frequently rainy weather and hike Pipiwai Trail to Waimoku Falls, a waterfall that cascades down 400 feet.
 The path to the waterfall takes you through a dense and enchanting bamboo forest.